Ivan-Casales/client-engineering-rag/README.md

 ### 2.6 Project management (Azure DevOps)

 All requirements were broken down into **Epics → Issues → Tasks** in an [Azure DevOps project](https://dev.azure.com/casalesivan/IBM%20Challenge/_boards/board/t/IBM%20Challenge%20Team/Epics).

-A sprint of **7 working days** was planned; The burndown chart stayed close to the plan, with only about 10% variation.
+A sprint of **7 working days** was planned: [Planification](https://dev.azure.com/casalesivan/IBM%20Challenge/_wiki/wikis/IBM-Challenge.wiki/1/Planificaci%C3%B3n-de-trabajo).

+The burndown chart stayed close to the plan, with only about 5% variation.

 ### 2.7 Security considerations